artoonie/rcvis/README.md

 | --- | --- |
 | ![Sankey](static/visualizer/icon_sankey.jpg "Sankey") | ![Tabular Summaries](static/visualizer/icon_singletable.png "Tabular Summaries") |

-## RESTful API
+## REST API
+The primary API documentation is in the form of [example code](visualizer/tests/testRestApiExampleCode.py), which is documented line-by-line.
+We recommend you start by looking over the example code.
-Addition documentation for the REST API is available at [rcvis.com/api/visualizations/](https://www.rcvis.com/api/visualizations/).
+Addition documentation is available at [rcvis.com/api/](https://www.rcvis.com/api/).

 To get started with programmatic access to rcvis:

 1. Email team@rcvis.com to obtain an account.
 2. Submit a GET request to [https://www.rcvis.com/api/auth/get-token](https://www.rcvis.com/api/auth/get-token) to obtain an API Key, e.g. `http GET https://www.rcvis.com/api/auth/get-token username='username' password="password"`.

-3. Submit a POST request to [https://www.rcvis.com/api/visualizations/](https://www.rcvis.com/api/visualizations/) to upload a file, including the file in the `jsonFile` field of the body.
-4. For any file uploaded via the API, you may modify it using PATCH requests.
+With your API key, you may access two endpoints:
+1. [https://www.rcvis.com/api/visualizations/](https://www.rcvis.com/api/visualizations/) requires field `jsonFile` with the body of a valid summary JSON.
+2. [https://www.rcvis.com/api/bp/](https://www.rcvis.com/api/bp/) requires field `resultsSummaryFile` with the body of a valid summary JSON and allows three optional fields: `candidateSidecarFile`, `dataSourceURL` (string), and `areResultsCertified` (boolean).

-You are limited to 1000 requests per hour as an authenticated user.
+For both endpoints, upload with POST and modify with PUT or PATCH.
+Authenticated users are limited to 1000 requests per hour.

 ## oembed
 RCVis implements the [oembed protocol](http://www.oembed.com) with discoverability, allowing you to embed files into your website with an iframe.